apivideo/api.video-documentation/get-started/aws-migration.md

 Once you have all the credentials, you can proceed with the migration.

-1. Navigate to the api.video [Import Tool](https://import.api.video/).
+1. Navigate to the api.video [Import Tool](https://dashboard.api.video/import).

 2. Select Amazon S3 from the list.

-3. Authorize with api.video with your account.
-This process will link your api.video workspace to the Import tool.

-4. Select the project that you would like to import the video.

-5. Next, click on Sign in to Amazon S3 and fill in the AWS Access Key and AWS Secret Key you got from Amazon S3.
+3. Next, click on Sign in to Amazon S3 and fill in the AWS Access Key and AWS Secret Key you got from Amazon S3.

-6. Select the S3 bucket you would like to import.
+4. Select the S3 bucket you would like to import.

-7. Now you can proceed with the import.
+5. Now you can proceed with the import.

 The process will show you the status of each video and the encoding status.